Basu Chatterjee loved rajinigandha flowers: Moushmi Chatterjee

 The death of filmmaker Basu Chatterjee comes as a personal loss for veteran actor Moushmi Chatterjee, who recalls the director's habit of bringing fresh rajnigandha flowers for her whenever they would meet.
 So it isn't a coincidence that the veteran director, who breathed his last on Thursday, made a film titled "Rajinigandha", a true cinematic gem that along with other Chatterjee movie were about the Indian middle class.

 "He was like a family to me.
 I would miss him dearly.
 He would come to my house often not just to offer me films, but to just meet and talk about life and cinema.
-"He loved Rajnigandha flowers so much.
-I remember he had got it when he had come to sign me for a film.
-Whenever he would visit me he would always get Rajnigandha flowers," Moushmi, who worked with Chatterjee on three of his films, told PTI.
+"He loved rajnigandha flowers so much.
+I remember that he once brought them when he came to sign me for a film.
+Whenever he would visit me he would always get rajnigandha flowers," Moushmi, who worked with Chatterjee on three of his films, told PTI.

 She first collaborated with him for 1974's "Us Paar" and the duo followed it up "Do Ladke Dono Kadke" , alongside Amol Palekar and Asrani, and "Manzil" , opposite Amitabh Bachchan.
 "Manzil" , a rich girl-poor boy story, set against the backdrop of Mumbai, is remembered for its monsoon song "Rim Jhim Gire Saawan".
 Moushmi said she was a fan of Chatterjee’s work and never missed an opportunity to collaborate with him.
 "There was something sweet about his films.
 It was my fortune that I got to work with him in so many films.
 I loved all his films and even TV shows and I have seen all of it.
 He gave me so much in life," she added.
 The 72-year-old actor said she would like to remember Chatterjee for his outstanding work and as someone who was a simple and humble in his approach towards life.